 Crucial Conversations

-In June 2022 – ASDC and Signed by Stories began a series of conversations that will focus on a variety of topics relating to mental health awareness and wellness within the Deaf/HH community.
+Starting in June 2022, ASDC and Signed by Stories embarked on a compelling series of discussions centered on mental health awareness and well-being within the deaf and hard-of-hearing (DHH) community.

 Dates/times and access information will be shared here, as well as on our respective Facebook and YouTube platforms, and through Zoom.
 In addition to viewing the replays of each months’ conversation here, you can also find them on our YouTube channel and blog.